RichardScottOZ/pyBacktrack/docs/pybacktrack_backtrack.rst

 .. note:: The output columns are specified using the ``-d`` command-line option (run ``python -m pybacktrack.backtrack_cli --help`` to see all options), or
           using the *decompacted_columns* argument of the :func:`pybacktrack.backtrack_and_write_well` function.
           By default, only *age* and *decompacted_thickness* are output.

+.. note:: By default, the rows are associated with the the stratigraphic ages in the input drill site.
+          However, you can specify your own time for each row using the ``-tl`` or ``-tr`` command-line options (run ``python -m pybacktrack.backtrack_cli --help`` for more details) or using the *times* argument of the :func:`pybacktrack.backtrack_and_write_well` function.
+          In this case, if any specified time is either younger than the drill site's surface age (which is not usually an issue since the surface age is typically present day) or older than the drill site's bottom age (ie, basement age if drill site contains a base layer) then that time will be ignored
+          (since it's outside the drill site's period of sediment deposition).

 .. _pybacktrack_backtrack_paleo_locations: